Populus tremuloides: Distribution

+It grows at high elevations as far south as Guanajuato, Mexico.
+It grows in isolated areas in northeastern Mexico as well as Baja California, Jalisco, the State of Mexico, Michoacán, Sinaloa, Sonora, and Veracruz.

 Quaking aspen grows in a wide variety of climatic conditions.
 January and July average temperatures range from -30 C and 16 C in the Alaska Interior to -3 C and 23 C in Fort Wayne, Indiana.
 Average annual precipitation ranges from 1020 mm in Gander, Newfoundland and Labrador to as little as 180 mm in the Alaska Interior.
 The southern limit of the species' range roughly follows the 24 C mean July isotherm.

 In the sagebrush steppe, aspens occur with chokecherry, serviceberry, and hawthorn, forming a habitable haven for animal life.
 Shrub-like dwarf clones exist in marginal environments too cold and dry to be hospitable to full-size trees, for example at the species' upper elevation limits in the White Mountains.

 Ecology

 Quaking aspen propagates itself primarily through root sprouts, and extensive clonal colonies are common.
 Each colony is its own clone, and all trees in the clone have identical characteristics and share a single root structure.
-A clone may turn color earlier or later in the fall than its neighbouring aspen clones.
+A clone may turn color earlier or later in the fall than its neighboring aspen clones.
 Fall colors are usually bright tones of yellow; in some areas, red blushes may be occasionally seen.
-As all trees in a given clonal colony are considered part of the same organism, one clonal colony, named Pando, is considered the heaviest and oldest living organism at six million kilograms and perhaps 80,000 years old.
+As all trees in a given clonal colony are considered part of the same organism, one clonal colony, named Pando, is considered the heaviest and oldest living organism on the planet.
+Pando spans across 43 hectares and weighs six million kilograms.
+Most scientists agree that the Pando seed set down sometime between 8,000 and 12,000 years ago when climate currents in the region shifted at the end of the last ice age.
 Aspens do produce seeds, but seldom grow from them.
 Pollination is inhibited by the fact that aspens are either male or female, and large stands are usually all clones of the same sex.
 Even if pollinated, the small seeds (three million per pound) are only viable a short time as they lack a stored food source or a protective coating.